pijar2000/de_zoomcamp_dec/01-docker-terraform/architect_guideline/question_6.md

-## Understanding Join, Self Join, MAX(), GROUP BY AND DATETIME HANDLING
+## Understanding Join, Multiple Join, MAX(), GROUP BY AND DATETIME HANDLING

 Question 6 : For the passengers picked up in the zone named "East Harlem North" in November 2025, which was the drop off zone that had the largest tip?